 Another possible pitfall?
 Believing that a roomy cut means size doesn’t matter.
 Caftans may be full and flowy by definition, but they should not swallow you whole.

-To be chic, a caftan or caftan-like garment should actually fit – meaning the shoulders sit where your shoulders actually are, and sleeve and hem length are proportional to your actual size.
+To be chic, a caftan or caftan-like garment should actually fit.
+That means the shoulders should sit where your shoulders actually are, and the sleeve and hem lengths are proportional to your actual size.

 A poncho-style, caftan top is a carefree topper to a pair of denim shorts and clean sneakers.
 You can add a neutral floppy hat for sun protection, but then go easy on the jewelry.
 Even a single rope bracelet will have everyone asking you where the festival is.

 A sheer caftan that’s mid-thigh length makes for a chic poolside coverup.
 Just pay attention to the fabric and pattern you choose — you don’t want to bleed color everywhere when the kiddos splash you with water.